Advertisement

 With another six months still to go, Dave’s challenge is showing no signs of slowing down - even if his trainers probably are.

-You can keep in touch with Dave's progress on his Facebook page.
+You can donate to Dave's cause via his JustGiving page or keep in touch with Dave's progress on his Facebook page.